MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 payment distributions entered on the same transaction as if the document and payment were entered as separate transactions.
 You will be able to enter multiple distributions with the same distribution type and account.
-If you don’t mark the option, the distributions that are of the same type with the same account number will be combined.
+If you don't mark the option, the distributions that are of the same type with the same account number will be combined.

 **Merge Trade Discount and Markdown Distributions in Sales** Mark this option to merge the trade discount and markdown distributions with the sales distributions.
-If you don’t mark this option, the trade discounts and markdown distributions will be separated from the sales distribution.
+If you don't mark this option, the trade discounts and markdown distributions will be separated from the sales distribution.

 **Merge Trade Discount Distributions in Purchasing** Mark this option to merge the trade discount distributions with the purchase distributions.
-If you didn’t mark this option, the trade discounts and markdown distributions will be separated from the sales distribution.
+If you didn't mark this option, the trade discounts and markdown distributions will be separated from the sales distribution.

 **Calculate Tax Rebates** Mark this option to allow correcting tax amounts for a transaction with a terms discount.